 Sleep Training 101: The “How-To” for Different Sleep Training Methods

-Sleep training seems to have a negative connotation, but what we are actually doing is teaching our children how to fall asleep unassisted and maintain healthy sleep habits.
+Sleep Training 101- The idea of sleep training seems to have a negative connotation, but what we are actually doing is teaching our children how to fall asleep unassisted and maintain healthy sleep habits.
 Baby and toddler sleep training can involve changing a routine, or changing expectations around sleep.
 There are many ways to sleep train and not all of those methods require long periods of crying.

 There isn’t really a one-size-fits-all to sleep training.
 I use many different sleep training methods because there are different factors to consider.
 The number one reason baby and toddler sleep training doesn’t go as planned is because the parents are not 100% consistent.
 Obviously if your child is sick, has a poopy diaper, or is in trouble, all bets are off and the child’s needs should be taken care of.
 Just because you’ve decided to sleep train doesn’t mean you have to give up night feedings either.

 Here is the “how-to” for 5 different sleep training methods:

 After your bedtime routine, you place your child down drowsy but awake, and leave the room.
 Don’t go back into the room until it’s time for a night feeding, its morning time, or naptime is over.
 This method usually works in the shortest amount of time.

 2. Graduated Extinction, or Timed Checks

 After your bedtime routine, place your child down drowsy but awake, and leave the room.
 If your child is crying, wait a pre-determined amount of time before going back in the room.
 When you go back in the room, reassure them and soothe them from the side of the crib, but do not pick them up.
 Stay in the room for about 10 seconds, then leave again.
 Increase the interval by a few minutes before re-entering the room.